 - how networking opportunities could be used to help disseminate those outputs between academic staff

 The SEM informs the learning plan and scholarly activities undertaken in the Scholarly Activity Framework.

 You can also download a printable version of the Scholarly Environment Model.

 There are five core aspects to the model.

-- Output categories are shown in white at the top of the page, and represent a simplified version of the TEQSA outputs.
+- Output categories are shown in light blue at the top of the page, and represent a simplified version of the TEQSA outputs.

-- Artefacts are shown in green, and include examples of scholarly outputs for each category, as well as reflections on how these outputs have impacted teaching practice.
+- Artefacts are shown in green and include examples of scholarly outputs for each category and reflections on how these outputs have impacted teaching practice.

-- Repositories are shown in yellow, and include both personal and institutional/community spaces for storing artefacts.
+- Repositories are shown in orange and include both personal and institutional/community spaces for storing artefacts.

-- Monitoring and reporting are both shown in red, and reflect individual review by supervisors as part of the professional development cycle as well as more metric-driven reporting to meet the needs of TEQSA and continuous improvement.
+- Monitoring and reporting are both shown in dark blue and reflect individual review by supervisors as part of the professional development cycle and more metric-driven reporting to meet the needs of TEQSA and continuous improvement.

-- Networks are shown in blue and reflect a range of opportunities for sharing, discussion and professional learning based on scholarly outputs.
+- Networks are shown in brown and reflect a range of opportunities for sharing, discussion and professional learning based on scholarly outputs.